 Aside from these major side effects, a continuous abuse of tramadol can also cause drastic weight changes, poor skin health, hair loss, constant anxiety and depression, insomnia, and diarrhea.

-Paying attention to signs of tramadol addiction and its side effects is essential for you or your loved one’s recovery.
+Paying attention to signs of and its side effects is essential for you or your loved one’s recovery.
 If you are wanting to take a positive step towards addiction recovery, take a look below at some of the things you can do.

 How to Get Help for Tramadol Abuse